To register for the conference please access the following link:

 The conference will examine how and why cities and people are shaping technologies to suit their needs and the role of civic inclusiveness in this process, and will draw on knowledge and perspectives from marginalised city contexts at a range of geographical levels including developing world countries.

-Monday 11th September –main conference papers, network outcomes
+Monday 11th September –Main conference papers, Keynotes, Network outcomes

 The symposium venue in the state of the art Roland Levinsky Building and hosted by the School of Art, Design and Architecture, Plymouth University.